Notion Labs empowers individuals and teams by enabling them to customize software solutions to meet their unique challenges.

 Explain your approach to collecting user feedback, such as surveys, interviews, or usability testing, and how you use that feedback to inform product decisions.

-"I gather user feedback through a combination of surveys, one-on-one interviews, and usability testing sessions.
-For example, after launching a new feature, I conducted user interviews to understand their experiences and identified areas for improvement, which led to a successful iteration of the product."
+“I gather user feedback through a combination of surveys, one-on-one interviews, and usability testing sessions.
+For example, after launching a new feature, I conducted user interviews to understand their experiences and identified areas for improvement, which led to a successful product iteration.”

 This question gauges your understanding of product success metrics and user satisfaction.

-Discuss the key factors that contribute to a product's success, such as user engagement, retention, and alignment with business goals.
+Discuss the key factors contributing to a product’s success, such as user engagement, retention, and alignment with business goals.

 “I believe a successful product is one that meets user needs while achieving business objectives.
 Key factors include user engagement, retention rates, and positive feedback.
 For instance, our last product launch saw a 25% increase in user retention, which I attribute to our focus on user-centric design and continuous improvement based on feedback.”